Talgin/vector_db_api/README.md

 ### Issues
 Sometimes you can encounter bbox errors.
 One solution can be to:
   - Go to rcnn/cython and do (you have to have Cython package installed):
+  - uncomment the following line in docker-compose.yml (comment current uvicorn command)
+  > command: tail -f /dev/null
+  > docker-compose up -d
+  > docker exec -it mvd_vectorization_api bash
+  > cd /api_folder/app/facer/rcnn/cython
   > python setup.py build_ext --inplace
+  - This will build the package and .so files will appear in the same folder
+  - Now you can uncomment uvicorn line and down and up container again

 ### CHANGE HISTORY (started this in 16.12.2023)
 - 16.12.2022 - function to get embeddings from a given folder (name of the folder better be date)